Exploring the Backyard of Exuberant Refuge, half 1

 Heading into the again backyard, the trail curves via blue pillars displaying fairly vegetation, towards an open-sided shade construction.

-I like how the homeowners use painted pillars to raise up vegetation for appreciation, including peak, construction, and shade that may stay even in winter.
+I like the homeowners use painted pillars to raise up vegetation for appreciation, including peak, construction, and shade that stay even in winter.

 The shade construction gives an intimate patio area surrounded by the backyard.